jennherrarte/JennHerrarte/README.md

     funFact: "I run a technical book club for Techqueria, a nonprofit that serves the largest global community of Latinx professionals in the tech industry."
 };
 ```

+## 💡 Projects

+You'll find a variety of projects in my GitHub repositories.
+Some are from my earlier days of coding, while others showcase my more recent work.
+Please note, my older projects may not reflect my current skill level.
+To view my most recent work, click here.

+I believe in continuous improvement, and I'm always striving to level up my coding abilities.
+Feel free to explore my repositories, open issues, and contribute to any projects that catch your eye.

 ## 👩🏽‍💻 Check Out Some Of My Recent Posts From Dev.to!
 <table>
         <tr>